asyncapi/website/ADDING_TRANSLATIONS.md

 }
 ```

-Make sure to use the same name in all `locales/[lang]/[file].json` files, and add a translation for all the locales present in the `locales` folder, in case you introduce a new translation.
+Ensure consistent naming in all `locales/[lang]/[file].json` files, and add a translation for all the locales present in the `locales` folder.

-> **NOTE**: You might also need to fix the cypress tests after adding a new translation key
+> **NOTE**: You may also need to fix the cypress tests after adding a new translation key.

-## Adding translations to a new page:
+## Adding translations to a new page

 The process for adding translations to a page that is not yet available in any existing locale is different from adding translations to a specific part of the page that is partially translated.

 **1. Create new JSON Files**
-  - Navigate to the `locales` folder
+  - Navigate to the `locales` folder.
   - Create new `JSON` files with the same name in each of the `locales` folder.
 You may not need to create new `JSON` files in case there already exists a file with the same scope as your page.
 For example, all pages under the `tools/*` use the translation keys defined in `locales/[lang]/tools.json`.
   - Skip to `Step 3` in case you haven't created new `JSON` files.